elastisys/compliantkubernetes-apps/migration/v0.32/README.md

 ## Prerequisites

-- If `.objectStorage.sync.enabled: true` and `.thanos.objectStorage.type: swift` or `.harbor.persistence.type: swift` then the rclone jobs will automatically use swift for Thanos and/or Harbor source and destination buckets.
+- If `.objectStorage.sync.enabled: true` and `.objectStorage.sync.syncDefaultBuckets: true` and `.thanos.objectStorage.type: swift` or `.harbor.persistence.type: swift` then the rclone jobs will automatically use swift for Thanos and/or Harbor source and destination buckets.
 You will need to create the application credentials for swift and add them into the `secrets.yaml`:

     <details><summary>Create source application credentials</summary>